xogroup/amcharts4/README.md

 ## amCharts 4

-This is an official repository for amCharts 4 - the most advanced JavaScript dataviz library ever.
+You are now in possession of amCharts 4 - the most advanced JavaScript dataviz library ever.

 For a short overview of features, visit [this page](https://www.amcharts.com/v4).